A finite volume Simo-Reissner beam method for moored floating body dynamics: Benchmark Case

 \subsection{Numerical model}

 Figure \ref{fig:NomDom} gives an overview of the numerical setup and the boundary conditions used in the numerical model.
 Following the approach employed in \citet{chen_cfd_2022}, rather than simulating the wave absorption beach in the physical wave flume, a cell stretching zone is designated in the numerical flume's last 3 meters, which decreases the total grid count and aids in wave damping.
 The numerical grid is represented by a $10$ m $\times$ $1$ m $\times$ $0.957$ m (L $\times$ W $\times$ H) domain.
 Following the approach outlined in \citet{dominguez_sph_2019}, the numerical domain used in this study is shorter than the experimental domain to enhance computational efficiency.
-Based on the grid convergence study reported by \citet{chen_cfd_2022}, a uniform grid (expansion ratio = $1$) with the size of $0.01$, $0.01$ and $0.011$ is applied in $x$,$y$ and the $z$ direction for the 70\% of the entrance length $x \in [-3.5,3.5]$ using multi-grading functionality of OpenFOAM that can divide a block in a given direction and apply different grading within each division.
+A grid convergence study was performed to identify an appropriate mesh resolution that balances accuracy with computational efficiency (see Appendix {\ref{sec:gridConvergence}} for details).
+Based on this study, a uniform grid (expansion ratio = $1$) with the size of $0.01$, $0.01$ and $0.011$ is applied in $x$,$y$ and the $z$ direction for the 70\% of the entrance length $x \in [-3.5,3.5]$ using multi-grading functionality of OpenFOAM that can divide a block in a given direction and apply different grading within each division.
 A graded mesh with an expansion ratio of $20$ was applied to the last 30\% of the domain.
 The resulting fluid mesh consists of approximately 5.8 million hexahedral cells.
 The structure of the numerical mesh is visualised in Figure \ref{fig:meshOverview}.

 Following previous numerical studies \citep{dominguez_sph_2019}, a Young’s modulus of $E = 2.78$ MPa was used for the mooring lines, resulting in an axial stiffness of $EA = 19$ N. Each mooring line was discretised into $60$ cells.
 The perpendicular and tangential added mass coefficients have been set to $1.6$ and $0$, respectively \citep{dominguez_sph_2019}.
 The drag coefficients in perpendicular and tangential directions have been set to $1.6$ and $0.5$, respectively \citep{dominguez_sph_2019}.
 For the normal component of ground contact with the seabed, A penalty stiffness of $1000\,\mathrm{N/m^2}$ and a damping coefficient of $1\,\mathrm{N\cdot s/m^2}$ are applied in the model, with a tangential friction coefficient of $0.01$; these values were chosen to significantly reduce penetration without compromising convergence.